-Tours start at 12PM and will run every half hour until 7PM.
-RSVP HERE TO ATTEND
+Tours start at 1PM and will run every half hour until 7PM.

 At the Catherine Hinds Institute of Esthetics, conveniently located 7 miles northwest of Boston, MA, our mission is to offer the finest education and training in skin care and esthetics in New England and across the U.S. Since 1979 Catherine Hinds has graduated and placed thousands of talented and expertly trained estheticians.

 Our school envisions the esthetician, also known as skin care specialists, and spa therapist of the 21st century as a primary force in skin health, integrating traditional and whole health care practices in a variety of settings.
 Today’s professional esthetician must be prepared to meet a far greater demand for knowledge in the vast area of wellness.
 The Catherine Hinds Institute of Esthetics is prepared to meet that demand in our skin care and spa training programs.